-Lawn soil testing is a regular part of the Joshua Tree Lawn Care Maintenance program and one that we typically perform every three years for lawns (or if a problem arises) and “as needed” for issues that arise with trees.
+Lawn soil testing is a regular part of the Joshua Tree Lawn Care Program and one that we typically perform every three years for lawns (or if a problem arises) and “as needed” for issues that arise with trees.
 When we bring on a new client and their lawn is showing poor conditions, we may perform a soil test to determine the root cause.

 We are also happy to provide soil testing as a stand-alone lawn care service for those who are looking for answers as to why their lawn or trees are not performing, even if they’re not a regular Joshua Tree customer.
-This is not a service that every lawn care company or tree service offers but we see it as adding a lot of value.
+This is not a service that every lawn care company or tree service offers, but we see it as adding a lot of value.
 The ability to pinpoint specific problems allows us to keep your lawn and trees healthy.

 Soil testing can be done at any time of the year, though industry research indicates that the late summer or fall might be the ideal times.
 This timing gives us an opportunity to amend the soil in the months to come.
 It allows the soil to absorb any nutrients we might add and will, in turn, contribute to a healthier lawn come springtime.

 If you’re experiencing an unexplained problem with your lawn or trees, it just may come down to the health of your soil.
 If that’s the case, lawn or tree soil test results will tell us exactly what needs to be done in order to remedy that problem.